Heves

 Heves is a small town in eastern Hungary.
 About 100 km east of Budapest, Heves lies at the northern extreme of the Great Hungarian Plain, just south of the Mátra and Bükk hills and west of the Tisza River.
-Heves gave its name to the Heves County, however it is not its seat and it is the fourth largest town in the county.
+Heves gave its name to Heves County, however it is not its seat and it is the fourth largest town in the county.
 The closest major city is Eger, which lies 40 km to the north.
 Heves is a significant transportation hub for the towns and agricultural areas of southern Heves County.

 Demographics

 Heves is home to approximately 11,000 residents.
 In addition to the ethnic Hungarian majority, there is a sizable Roma population.

 Economy

 The major sources of employment in Heves are agricultural and service-sector occupations.

 Transport

 Heves is served by a modern bus station near the centre of the town.
 The town is also served by a small train station 1 km from the town centre.
 Heves is located on a small train line (kis piros) that connects with major lines at Kál-Kápolna to the north and Kisújszállás to the south.